Rashid-Hussain-CSE/myBrowser/README.md

 This is a browser created using python programming language.

+You can have a glance of how it looks through the images present in repo.

 This browser has features like:
   You can search anything just like using google chrome.
   Reaload button which reloads your current page.